DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/23-Bootstrap.md

 ## Non-standard sample statistics

-One of the huge advantages of simulation-based methods is the ability to build confidence intervals on parameters whose estimates don't have nice tidy distributions.
+One of the huge advantages of simulation-based methods is the ability to build confidence intervals for parameters whose estimates don't have known sampling distributions or the distributions are difficult to derive.

 ### Example median